 It’s in those moments most of all that I have to sink my hands into the earth and hang on.
 Because whether I’m falling or breaking, I can’t lose sight of that very basic truth: the show must go on.
 That’s the thing.
 Empires rise.
 Cities burn.
 And at any given point we might be on the seemingly winning or losing side.
 But while we’re alive we have to get on with the business of living.
 Eating.
 Loving.
 Dishes.
 Work.
 The world doesn’t stop for us; it doesn’t heed our little novels.
 It spins like mad, and you can either plant your feet or get flung into space.
 I’ve done both.
 I prefer my feet on the earth.
-So, banana bread.
+So, banana bread made with buttermilk.
 Bake it.
 Whether you have calm seas or chaos.

 - 1 tsp dark rum